Is Peter The Rock In Matt 16:18? A Response To “Compelling Truth”

 “According to the interpretation of the Roman Catholic Church, this rock refers to Peter.
 The word “Peter” is the Greek word for rock.
 Therefore, the connection is made between Peter as a rock and the use of rock in verse 18.
 This has become very important for Catholic theology because Peter is then seen as the foundation of the church and the first pope among the line of popes in the Catholic tradition.”

-This is generally true, but it requires some nuance.
 First, the Greek text of the New Testament uses two different words in this passage.
 The first word is derived from the name “Peter,” and the second is the word for “rock.”
 The passage reads:

 “18 And I tell you that you are Peter (Πέτρος, Petros), and on this rock (πέτρᾳ, petra) I will build my church, and the gates of Hades will not overcome it.”